 - If you remarry or enter into a new relationship, it may affect the amount of alimony you are required to pay, depending on the case's specific circumstances.

 The amount of divorce is calculated as per the various circumstances and factors in every case.
-The divorce alimony rules in India are regulated according to family laws, and their provisions are gender-neutral.
+The divorce alimony rules in India, guided by family laws, are regulated according to family laws and their provisions are gender-neutral.
 However, our law is inclined more toward the protection of women.
 Seeking guidance from an experienced divorce lawyer can provide you with a better understanding of the specific alimony rules and how they apply to your case.

 1. Do husbands have to pay Alimony if the wife is earning?